 Automatic maintenance

-In Windows 8, PC maintenance activities like updates run at a predetermined time.
+In Windows 8, PC maintenance activities, such as updates, run at a predetermined time.
 Advanced users who want greater control can configure this maintenance time.
 Maintenance runs only when the PC isn’t being actively used.
 Windows can wake the PC up to perform maintenance.
 If the PC is mobile, Windows ensures that it’s plugged into a power source and not running on battery before starting maintenance.

 Automatic updates

-In Windows 8, device drivers, metadata packages, and even apps are all automatically updated by Windows through online services that ensure everything is kept up-to-date and working to its full potential.
+In Windows 8, device drivers, metadata packages, and even apps are all automatically updated by Windows through online services that ensure everything is kept up to date and working to its full potential.

 BitLocker on-write encryption

 BitLocker provides the option to encrypt only sectors that contain data.
-IT pros can integrate this feature into Windows image deployment process so that BitLocker encrypts only those parts of the volume that have been allocated to contain files, and so that BitLocker encrypts the volume as the image is laid down.
+IT pros can integrate this feature into the Windows image deployment process so that BitLocker encrypts only those parts of the volume that have been allocated to contain files, and so that BitLocker encrypts the volume as the image is laid down.
 When image deployment is complete, the data portion of the image is encrypted, and the disk is ready for the user.

 BitLocker extended suspend experience

 In Windows 8, when a user suspends BitLocker, it automatically resumes after one restart of the PC.
-In addition, IT pros can configure BitLocker to automatically exit suspend mode when the user restarts, reducing risk to the corporation and upholding compliance policy.
-The IT pro can also suspend BitLocker on all PCs before deploying a software patch.
-IT pros can also specify the number of restarts to allow before automatically resuming BitLocker.
+IT pros can configure BitLocker to automatically exit suspend mode when the user restarts, reducing the risk to the corporation and upholding compliance policy.

+IT pros can suspend BitLocker on all PCs before deploying a software patch, and they can specify the number of restarts to allow before automatically resuming BitLocker.
 To ensure continuous protection after an update, the extended suspend experience makes sure that all PCs re-enable BitLocker after the update is completed.
-This is especially useful for cases when updates force PC restarts and the BitLocker PIN is configured.
+This is especially useful in cases when updates force PC restarts and the BitLocker PIN is configured.

 BitLocker network key protector

 Through configuration on Windows Deployment Services (WDS), domain-connected Windows 8 PCs with a BitLocker PIN enabled can bypass the stage of entering a PIN when the PC restarts.
-This allows IT pros to push an update without worrying that PCs are left in a state waiting for a PIN.
+This allows IT pros to install an update without worrying that PCs are left in a state waiting for a PIN.

-With Windows 8, the PCs connected to the corporate network do not prompt users for their BitLocker PIN when they arrive at work.
+With Windows 8, the PCs connected to the corporate network don’t prompt users for their BitLocker PIN when they arrive at work.

 BitLocker properties and events